mciocchi/atomic_d6/README.md

 ## **Fighting Style:** Swordsman

-Renowned for precise and deadly swordplay, Kaelion was trained to wield a sword from a young age.
+Renowned for precise and deadly swordplay, Kaelion was trained to wield a Longsword from a young age.

+## **Exile of Veyndor**

+Once the rightful heir to the throne, Kaelion is now a fugitive.
+Some see him as a fallen prince, others as a dangerous usurper.
+His reputation grants him access to those who would see the kingdom restored, but also makes him a prime target for bounty hunters and spies of the usurper.

 ## **The Mark of Ruin**